Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Unified framework for iterative (accelerated) contact algorithms

 Then, fixed-point acceleration algorithms can be applied to find $\blambda$, solution of the fixed-point equation $\blambda = \tilde{\mathcal F}(\blambda)$.
 However, since standard acceleration methods construct an affine (rather than convex) combination at each step, the accelerated iterate may lie outside the admissible set.
 We therefore propose to also apply the projector $\Pi_{\mathbb{R}^+}$ after the acceleration step in order to ensure that the constraints on $\blambda$ are satisfied.
 Although absent from the literature on acceleration method for contact problems~\cite{KANNO2020,HUANG2022}, this appears to be a highly appropriate step for constrained problems~\cite{Li_Accel_2020}.\\

 We propose to also consider fixed-point acceleration strategies applied directly to the function $\mathcal{G}$ rather than to $\mathcal{F}$.
-This allows us to work with a smooth operator (instead of the composite non-smooth mapping $\mathcal{F}$) and opens the way to acceleration strategies that can accommodate less restrictive numerical parameters (see, for example, very small step sizes in descent algorithms).
-From a mathematical standpoint, the fixed point of $\mathcal{F}$ coincides with that of $\mathcal{G}$ once the active constraints have been identified.
-During the iterative process, when acceleration is applied to $\mathcal{G}$, the iterates may leave the admissible set, and a projection step is therefore required after each iteration.\\
+This allows us to work with a smooth operator (instead of the composite non-smooth mapping $\mathcal{F}$).
+From a mathematical standpoint, the fixed point of $\mathcal{F}$ coincides with that of $\mathcal{G}$ once the active constraints have been identified. \hlpink{This opens the way to acceleration strategies that can accommodate less restrictive numerical parameters while avoiding a strong dependence on the fixed-point residual definition.
+Indeed, prior to active-set identification, the iteration is governed by the projected mapping $\Pi_{\mathbb{R}^+} \circ \mathcal{G}$ rather than $\mathcal{G}$ itself.
+However, acceleration techniques capable of stabilizing iterations beyond the standard fixed-point convergence regime typically require continuous -- or locally smooth -- operators, which further motivates considering $\mathcal{G}$ instead of the composite non-smooth mapping $\mathcal{F}$.}